 Price Posting Exceptions

 Universal Product Code ("UPC") barcodes are utilized by a variety of retail businesses.
 Although UPC barcodes are convenient, they rely on a computer database to ensure that the price associated with each UPC is recorded accurately.
 Price changes and sale discounts may affect the accuracy of UPC scans, which may result in a consumer overpaying or underpaying for a product.
 Price Verification inspections are conducted to test the accuracy of UPC databases.
 During an inspection, Weights and Measures officials select a random sample of items displayed for sale for verification within the retailer's UPC database.
 The price verification sample ranges from 25 items at small retail stores to 50 items at large retail stores.
 The marked or posted price of each item in the sample is compared with the price produced by the UPC database when the UPC is scanned.
-This comparison is performed either at the checkout register, or by using the location's hand-held inventory scanner.
-A retail store will fail a price posting inspection if more than one item in the sample scans at a price higher than the marked or posted price (overcharge) .
-The retailer must correct all price overcharges prior to the end of the inspection to prevent the issuance of a Stop-Sale order for any overcharge items.
-Undercharges (items scanning at a price lower than the marked or posted price) are also noted on the inspection report, but are not required to be corrected by the retailer.
+This comparison is performed either at the checkout register or by using the location's hand-held inventory scanner.
+A retail store will fail a price posting inspection if more than one item in the sample scans at a price higher than the marked or posted price (a.k.a. overcharge).
+The retailer must correct all price overcharges prior to the end of the inspection to prevent the issuance of a Stop-Sale Order for any overcharged items.

 Price Error Policy